int19h/jbomohi/dict/cau'i/comments.md

 It was previously rendered as {mi jo'u do jo'u ka'ebo lo drata be mi e do}, but I'm not sure {ka'e} means what we want it to mean here.

+## 2015-07-16T02:19:12Z — spheniscine (comment 2305, in reply to 2304)

+Re: Example use-case

+Specifically, because {ka'e} means potential possibility, {cumki}; not "yes or no".